How to Fill out Your Medical School Application - AAMC AMCAS

 If you’ve received disciplinary action, be honest and open about what happened.
 If you experience any disciplinary action after hitting Submit, you have ten days to let AMCAS know about the situation.

 The AMCAS transcript processing time is 15 business days for electronic copies and 25 for paper versions, so fill out everything as early and accurately as possible.
 Be sure your transcripts are complete and accurate.
-We highly encourage you to use the Pre-Barcoded Transcript Request Form
+Please use the Pre-Barcoded Transcript Request Form

 Section 5: Work and Activities